 The use of humour can be a great way to connect with your consumer, but you have to make sure that the laugh is connected to the main message you are trying to convey.
 A misplaced laugh does nothing really–yes, it can attract attention–but they are usually the ads we forget what brand name the ad is for.
-Humour can help articulate the insight or it can be a great way to demonstrate the experience the brand helps address.
-Humour can also differ over time, across different geographies or demographics.
+Humor can help articulate the insight or it can be a great way to demonstrate the experience the brand helps address.
+Humor can also differ over time, across different geographies or demographics.
 Some of the best humour is when only the target market gets the jokes.
 Skittles ads are hilarious for teenagers, but anyone above 35 years old just looks at those spots with total confusion.

 Berlitz “What are You Thinking about?”

 I remember when I worked on Child Cereals, we used to do focus groups with 5 and 6 year olds taste-testing new Lucky Charms and Trix.
 I used to refer to it as “birth control for brand managers” Loading a kid up with sugary cereals for 2 hours ends up with kids that seem like this kid.
 This ad was done as people were just starting to email ads around and it was an early favourite.
 Now we see the power of YouTube for showcasing funny ads.
 This ad sure gains Attention, but a little weak on branding specific mainly because there is no separation of the brand from others.
 My guess is that Zazoo did not see a share bump.